$ cd fundamentals-of-devops

 $ cd ch3/tofu/live/ecr-sample

-In the ecr-sample folder, create a file called main.tf with the contents shown in Example 53:
+In that folder, create main.tf with the contents shown in Example 53:

 ecr-repo